The problem

 Fig 04 Shortened flow.
 Prioritize finding content, get administrative info out of the way quickly.
 This is the direction we went with.

-Fig 05 Gamifying the exploration to encourage interactions before account creation.
+Fig 05 Allowing exploration to encourage interactions before account creation.

-We liked the idea of letting users explore content before creating an account.
-Reddit’s app does this well.
-But the research had told us the retention signal was an early engagement with another person, and persisting those interactions without an account to link them to was a bigger lift than we wanted to take on first.
-We went with the shortened flow and focused on getting users to follow real blogs faster.
+We liked the idea of letting users explore and find content the liked to inform the account they hadn’t created yet.
+But attributing interactions without an account to link it to proved difficult, so we went with the shortened flow and focused on getting users to follow real blogs faster.

-The biggest change: blog recommendations were added to onboarding alongside topics, so new users would follow real blogs with recent posts, not just abstract tags.
-If your feed is populated by blogs you actively chose, your first session is more likely to contain something worth engaging with.
-That’s the path the research had identified to that first connection.
+After you select your topics, you’re recommended popular blogs in those topics to follow, so new users would follow blogs with recent posts, not just tags.
+I hypothesized that if your feed is populated by blogs you actively chose, your first session is more likely to contain something worth engaging with.

 Fig 06 The shipped onboarding flow.